Critics pounce on Meghan McCain’s comments about Asian representation on ‘The View’

-Her comments were so widely shared on social media that her name became one of the top trending topics on Twitter Wednesday.
-By that evening, one video clip had more than 2.5 million views on Twitter.
+Her comments were so widely shared on social media that her name became one of the top trending topics Wednesday on Twitter.
+By that evening, one video clip had more than 2.5 million views on the platform.

-People pointed out McCain’s argument was not an uncommon one in national discussions about race-conscious policies, including affirmative action, but it was built around a perception that people of color fall short compared to White competitors.
-Others said McCain, the daughter of the late Sen. John McCain, was hypocritical, given the role her family’s identity has played in her media career.
+People pointed out that McCain’s argument was not an uncommon one in national discussions about race-conscious policies, including affirmative action, but that it was built around a perception that people of color fall short compared with White competitors.
+Others said McCain, the daughter of the late senator John McCain (R-Ariz.), was hypocritical, given the role her family’s identity has played in her media career.

 McCain and “The View” declined to comment to The Post about the reaction to her comments.